vedanthv/puddle/README.md

-# puddle
+# Puddle - Online Marketplace

-Online Marketplace Application built with Django
+This is a full fledged Online Marketplace Clone With Django